corna/com.github.corna.Vivado/README.md

 ### Why can't I see some of my files in Vivado?

-All the Xilinx tools handled by this wrapper run in a sandbox with limited filesystem access, only your documents, downloads and desktop folders are visibile.
+All the Xilinx tools handled by this wrapper run in a sandbox with limited filesystem access, only your documents, downloads and desktop folders (plus the `~/.Xilinx` directory) are visibile to them.
 Either work in those directories or override the default permission (with `flatpak override com.github.corna.Vivado --filesystem=<path_here>`).